epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-04-27-install-blackarch-as-repository.markdown

 title:  "Install BlackArch as Repository"
 date:   2014-04-27 14:50:15 +0700
 categories: opensource
-tags: [security,blackarch,package manager]
+tags: [security, blackarch,package manager]
 author: epsi
 excerpt:
   There is no need to install BlackArch or ArchAssault as a full distribution.
   With any distribution utilized pacman, any of these can be instaled as a repository.